Big Up Your CHESS - Project Details

 The complex combination of racism and classism has resulted in embedded social constructs that divide communities, societies and nations into racial and social hierarchical power structures that still cause significant harm today.

-This project therefore aims to support individuals who are at the highest risk of experiencing the structural harms that lead to hospitalisation and poor mental health and wellbeing.
-Specifically, this includes individuals aged between 18-24 from the black, African, Caribbean, Asian, people of colour communities.
-The primary objective of the project is to equip these young people with the necessary knowledge, skills, and emotional resilience to address instances of racism and classism in compassionately active ways.
+This project therefore aims to support individuals who are at the highest risk of experiencing the structural harms that lead to hospitalisation and poor mental health and wellbeing who are specifically, aged between 18 and 24 from the black, African, Caribbean, Asian, people of colour communities.
+Please see NICE quality standard 167 that underpins the rational for this intervention.

 Who is the programme for?